urbit/urbit.org-reloaded/content/getting-started/joining-groups.md

 +++
-title = "Joining groups on Urbit"
+title = "Joining groups"
+tag = "additional"
+weight = 2
 +++

 ## 1. Get on the network